1 Bioconductor Package Submissions

 1. Ownership of package name.
 Bioconductor follows CRAN’s policy in requiring that contributors give the right to use the package name to Bioconductor at time of submission, so that the Bioconductor team can orphan the package and allow another maintainer to take it over in the event that the package contributor discontinues package maintenance.
 See Bioconductor’s package end-of-life policy for more details.

 2. Uniqueness of package name.
-Packages should be named in a way that does not conflict (irrespective of case) with any current or past BIOCONDUCTOR package, nor any current or past CRAN package.
+Packages should be named in a way that does not conflict (irrespective of case) with any current or past Bioconductor package, nor any current or past CRAN package.

 See Package naming guidelines for more guidelines.